Regular Reduction of Controlled Magnetic Hamiltonian System with Symmetry of the Heisenberg Group: Introduction

-In the following we introduce some generalizations around the above work in Marsden et al. \cite{mawazh10}.
-At first, it is a natural problem what and how we could do, if we define a controlled Hamiltonian system on the cotangent bundle $T^*Q$ by using a Poisson structure, and if symplectic reduction procedure given by Marsden et al. \cite{mawazh10} does not work or is not efficient enough.
-In Wang and Zhang \cite{wazh12}, we set up the optimal reduction theory of a CH systems with Poisson structure and symmetry by using the optimal momentum map and reduced Poisson tensor (resp. reduced symplectic form), and discuss the CH-equivalence.
-Next, it is worthy of note that if there is no momentum map for our considered systems, then the reduction procedures given in Marsden et al. \cite{mawazh10} and Wang and Zhang \cite{wazh12} can not work.
-One must look for a new way.
-On the other hand, motivated by the work of Poisson reduction by distribution for a Poisson manifold, we note that in above research work, the phase space $T^*Q$ of the CH system is a Poisson manifold, and its control subset $W\subset T^*Q$ is a fiber submanifold.
-If we assume that $D\subset TT^*Q |_W$ is a controllability distribution of the CH system, then we can study the Poisson reduction for the CH system by controllability distribution, and the relationship between Poisson reduction for the regular (resp. singular) Poisson reducible CH systems by $G$-invariant controllability distributions and that for the associated reduced CH systems by the reduced controllability distributions.
-See Ratiu and Wang \cite{rawa12} for more details.
+On the other hand, in mechanics, the phase space of a Hamiltonian system is very often the cotangent bundle $T^* Q$ of a configuration manifold $Q$.
+Therefore, it is a serious problem that the Marsden-Weinstein reduction is not complete.
+For example, if we define directly a controlled Hamiltonian system with symmetry on a cotangent bundle, then it is possible that the Marsden-Weinstein reduced system may not have definition.
+Recently, in Marsden et al.\cite{mawazh10}, the authors set up the regular reduction theory of regular controlled Hamiltonian (RCH) systems on a symplectic fiber bundle, by using momentum map and the associated reduced symplectic forms and from the viewpoint of completeness of Marsden-Weinstein symplectic reduction.
+In particular, the authors introduce the notions of CH-equivalence, RpCH-equivalence and RoCH-equivalence to emphasize explicitly the impact of external force and control in the study of RCH systems.
+The research work in Marsden et al.\cite{mawazh10} is very important, and there are some generalizations around the work to have been done, see Wang and Zhang \cite{wazh12}, Ratiu and Wang \cite{rawa12} for more details.
 In addition, as the applications, we also study the underwater vehicle-rotors system and rigid spacecraft-rotors system, as well as Hamilton-Jacobi theory for the RCH system with symmetry, which show the effect on regular symplectic reduction of RCH system.
-See Wang \cite{wa13a, wa13d, wa13f, wa13e} for more details.
+See Wang \cite{wa17, wa13d, wa13f, wa13e} for more details.
 These research works not only gave a variety of reduction methods for controlled Hamiltonian systems, but also showed a variety of relationships of the controlled Hamiltonian equivalences of these systems.\\